 SBS: Styrene-Butadiene-Styrene, a synthetic polymer mixed with asphalt in some products to enhance flexibility and other qualities.

-Sealant: Also known as Asphalt Roof Cement, it is used to seal gaps and provide a waterproof barrier on roofs.
+Sealant: Also known as Asphalt Roof Cement.
+Used to seal gaps and provide a waterproof barrier on roofs.

 Self-Adhering Shingle Underlayment: A waterproofing underlayment designed to protect against water infiltration caused by ice dams or wind-driven rain.
-It must meet ASTM D1970 standards and bear the corresponding label.
+It must meet ASTM D1970 standards and bear the right label.

 Self-Sealing Shingles: Shingles with factory-applied strips or spots of adhesive for bonding shingle courses together.